Multiple sclerosis (MS) is a chronic autoimmune disorder that affects the optic nerves, spinal cord, and brain.

 - bladder or bowel dysfunction

 The exact cause of PPMS, or MS in general, isn’t known.
-The most common theory is that MS begins as an inflammatory process of the autoimmune system that causes loss of myelin.
-Myelin is the protective covering that surrounds nerves in the central nervous system.
+The most common theory is that MS begins as an inflammatory process of the autoimmune system, which results in loss of myelin.
+Myelin is the protective covering that surrounds nerves in the central nervous system (CNS).

 Another theory is that MS is an immune response triggered by a viral infection.
 Later, nerve degeneration or damage occurs.